goncharov-vlad/SOLID/O/README.md

 ```

 ### Why the code violates the principle ?

 Because if a new `Protocol` is added:

 ```js
 class NewProtocol extends Protocol {
 }
 ```

-the `Transmitter::transfer()` method will need to be changed to add a new switch condition for that `Protocol`:
+the `Transmitter::transfer()` method need to be changed to add a new switch condition for that `Protocol`:

 ```js
 case 'newProtocol':
     (new NewProtocol()).send(data)
     break
 ```

 to use like:

 ```js
 transmitter.transfer(`(~_~)`, 'newProtocol')
 ```

 Code of method `Transmitter::transfer()` has to be changed by introducing new conditions for each added `Protocol`,
 which means `Transmitter` is not closed for modification.
 This is a violation of the principle.

 ### What should be done with code to follow the principle ?

 Given example is very easy, there are many ways to make it follow the principle.
-For example: class extending, passing entity to the method params instead of string, dependency injection.
+For example: class extending, passing
+entity to the method params instead of string, dependency injection.
 I have chosen the last one.
-By this `Transmitter` should have `_protocol` property which stores specific `Protocol`
+By this `Transmitter`
+should have `_protocol` property which stores specific `Protocol`
 and setter `Transmitter::set protocol()` for that.

 ###### Refactored code to make it follow the principle:

 ```js
 class Transmitter {
     /**